French bonds outperform after dodging Moody's ratings downgrade

 Moody's kept its rating on French bonds at Aa1 late on Friday but maintained its negative outlook, citing the difficulties of pushing through reforms.

-French 10-year bond yields fell 4 basis points to 1.35 percent, outperforming other euro zone bonds.
+French 10-year bond yields fell 4 basis points to 1.35 percent, outperforming other euro zone bonds whose yields were also lower on expectations that economic data due this week will add to signs of anaemic growth in the region.

 Their yield spread over benchmark German Bunds tightened 2 bps to 38 bps.